-144. The Canadian RCMP together with the Montreal Urban Community Police and the Surete de Quebec worked for over two years with the US FBI, DEA, Customs, Texas DPS plus the Italian Raggrupamento Operativo Speciale-Carabinieri and the Servizio Centrale Operative of the State Police and Mexico Procuraduria General de la Republica and Federal Anti Drug Task Force on "Project Omerta".
+148.The Canadian RCMP together with the Montreal Urban Community Police and the Surete de Quebec worked for over two years with the US FBI, DEA, Customs, Texas DPS plus the Italian Raggrupamento Operativo Speciale-Carabinieri and the Servizio Centrale Operative of the State Police and Mexico Procuraduria General de la Republica and Federal Anti Drug Task Force on "Project Omerta".
 On July 15, 1998 key members of the Cuntrera-Caruana Sicilian organized crime family were arrested.
 At least 14 arrests took place in North America including the arrest of Alfonso Caruana the alleged mob king-pin.
-145. "Operation Green Ice" was headed by the DEA and involved collaborative police work from Canada, Italy, Spain, Costa Rica, Colombia, UK and the Cayman Islands.
+149."Operation Green Ice" was headed by the DEA and involved collaborative police work from Canada, Italy, Spain, Costa Rica, Colombia, UK and the Cayman Islands.
 The objective of this case was to infiltrate money laundering enterprises of targeted organized crime operations headed by the major Colombian cocaine cartels.
 One phase of this investigation culminated in a \$1,075.000 seizure by the RCMP on September 24, 1992.
 This case was deemed important since it was one of the first to establish the links between Colombian cocaine cartels and the Mafia operating out of Italy.
-See Criminal Conspiracies by Beare, 1996, p.131
+See Criminal Conspiracies by Beare, 1996. p.131

-146. These cases are distinct from cases such as "Operation Casablanca" which was characterized by distrust between the US and Mexican Government and Mexican law enforcement.
+150. These cases are distinct from cases such as "Operation Casablanca" which was characterized by distrust between the US and Mexican Government and Mexican law enforcement.
 "Operation Casablanca" is discussed later in this article.
 In this case, the Mexican officials were not informed about the US investigation for fear of "compromising the operation and placing the lives of US agents in danger".
-147 Ethan Nadelmann Cops Across Borders: The Internationalization of US criminal Law Enforcement, Pennsylvania State University Press, 1993.

-linking of their "war on drugs" with "national security" which served to "export" criminal investigatory techniques.
+In several notable cases, the lead (formally or informally) on international enforcement oriented committees or in the various policing operations is taken by the United States.
+Ethan Nadelmann151 describes the global US police presence that includes a vast array of law enforcement representatives in foreign countries, a multitude of separate law enforcement agencies, each with their own reasons for operating abroad, and the US linking of their "war on drugs" with "national security" which served to "export" criminal investigatory techniques.
 This influence of the US upon Canada is not always merely passively received or resisted but is also often actively sought by Canadian law enforcement.
 Canadian police officers attend training courses within the US, belong to associations such as the International Association of Chiefs of Police, and attend conferences such as the International Asian Organized Crime Conference, which moves between Canada and the US for their annual meetings.
 Policing weaponry is advertised in Canadian police magazines and is displayed at policing conferences within Canada and serves as the basis for some of the arguments put forth by the police for enhanced fire power, wider diversity of weapons and in some cases even the appearance of the uniforms.
+152